Loading...

 Let's read that part together.

-So Hortense see Gilbert and stares.
+So Hortense sees Gilbert and stares.

 She can only see his back, but she is sure that it is.

-To herself: Michael.
+To herself, Michael.

-Now, this isn't the first time Gilbert has been mistaken for Michael.
+Now this isn't the first time Gilbert has been mistaken for Michael.

-When was the last time this happened and why is this significant?
-So pause the video so you can discuss your answers or you may just want to think to yourself.
+So pause the video so you can discuss your answers or you may just want to think to yourself, okay, off you go.

 Yes, well done.